CFI’s Current Board of Trustees

 - Financial management

-Governance board members commit to active volunteer participation, and to leadership of finite, well-defined projects.
-Standing committees may include non board members and currently include: Education, Citizen Science & Sustainability, Site/Facilities, Governance, Finance & Risk Management and Fundraising & Public Relations.
+Governance board members commit to active volunteer participation and to the leadership of finite, well-defined projects.
+Standing committees may include non-board members and currently include: Education, Citizen Science & Sustainability, Site & Facilities, Governance, Finance & Risk Management, and Fundraising & Public Relations.

-OTHER: Trustees are asked to contribute financially at a significant level for their individual circumstances; trustees are required to observe/ participate in a CFI program prior to final acceptance on the board, meet with Executive Director and at least one active trustee to review current key issues, financial and planning documents.
-New trustees will receive orientation, board manual from CFI and are asked to complete a non profit boards training workshop within 90 days of starting service.
+New trustees will receive orientation, CFI board manual, and are asked to complete a nonprofit boards training workshop within 90 days of starting service.
 The CFI board engages professional consultant services for training and planning periodically.

-Please send letter of interest and qualifications to CFI/Board of Trustees, P.O.
-Box 68, Moab, UT 84532 or to firstname.lastname@example.org at any time.
+Please send a letter of interest and qualifications to CFI Board of Trustees, P.O.
+Box 68, Moab, UT 84532 or to email@example.com at any time.

-CFI’s fiscal year is July 1-June 30.
-For the most recently filed non profit tax return IRS 990, click here to access in pdf form.
+For the most recently filed nonprofit tax return IRS 990, Click Here to access in pdf form.